k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Distributed DB<strong>
 </td>
 <td width="482">
 <p>A&nbsp;distributed database is&nbsp;a&nbsp;database&nbsp;that consists of two or more files located in different sites either on the same network or on entirely&nbsp; different networks.
 Sections of the&nbsp;database are&nbsp;stored in multiple physical locations whereby processing&nbsp;is distributed&nbsp;among multiple&nbsp;database&nbsp;nodes.
 This make them easy to expand and resilient.
-Fabric reduces greatly their processing complexity associated to their architecture &nbsp;</p>
+Fabric greatly reduces the processing complexity associated with their architecture &nbsp;</p>
 </td>
 </tr>
 <tr>